School Honors Program

-Honors Program Applications are available online and on the undergraduate bulletin board across from SSPB 4215.
+Honors Program Applications are available online here and next to the undergraduate bulletin board across from SSPB 4211.

 Alpha Kappa Delta is the National Honors Society for undergraduates in Sociology.
 AKD seeks to acknowledge and promote excellence in scholarship in the study of Sociology, the research of social problems, and such other social and intellectual activities as well as lead to improvement in the human condition.
 To learn more, visit AKD's website or visit their Facebook Page.

 -Membership is for a lifetime.
 There are no annual dues for members after the initial $55 payment unless one decides

 -A certificate of membership and a membership card are given to all new members to recognize the honor of being a part of Alpha Kappa Delta.
 This also shows evidence of membership.

 -Free one-year subscription to Sociological Inquiry, the official journal of Alpha Kappa Delta.

 HOW TO APPLY: